 The good news is that they excel at fish and things like smoked peppers, sausage, nuts, bacon, and cheese.
-The bad news is that, in head to head tastings, I think the flavor is inferior to charcoal, gas, or pellet smokers for most other meats such as pork ribs, pulled pork, turkey, and beef brisket.
+The bad news is that, in head-to-head tastings, I think the flavor is inferior to charcoal, gas, or pellet smokers for most other meats such as pork ribs, pulled pork, turkey, and beef brisket.
 If you already have an electric, I know you LOVE LOVE LOVE it because the food it turns out is delicious.
 But I'm here to tell you, I've tested scores of smokers, and you don't know what you are missing.
 There is no substitute for live fire and the flavor it generates which is even more delicious.
 A VW Beetle can be a delightful drive until you sit behind the wheel of a Porsche.
-I will explain the science below.

 On the other hand, an electric smoker is better than no smoker, especially if you're in an apartment or condo where they won't let you have gas, charcoal, or pellets.
 But if you are considering an electric because it is so darn easy to use, the good news is that gas smokers are almost as easy to use as electrics, they make better food, and they are much less expensive.
 Pellet smokers are just as easy to use as electrics, produce much better tasting food, but they are more expensive.
 Before you buy an electric, please read this page.

 How they work